DemonsAeternum/SecureGuard/Privacy Policy.md

 - **Correction**: Correct any inaccurate or incomplete information.
 - **Deletion**: Request the deletion of your data, including backups, moderation logs, or any other data stored by SecureGuard.

-Requests can be made by contacting us at [Your Email Address].
+Requests can be made by contacting me at demonsaeternum@gmail.com.

 ## 8. Changes to This Privacy Policy